AnantLuthra/WebDev-Notes/JS/readme.md

 - We can get next sibling of a element by following way. `element.nextSibling`.
 - `element.parentNode` - For checking parent of a element.
+- `element.parentElement` - It will return the parent only if it's parent is an element, otherwise it will return `null`.

+### Element Only Navigation

+If we try to get first child of a parent then we get text because of space present between tags.. so for getting first element child.. we use following thing..

+- `element.firstElementChild` - First element child of an element in HTML
+- `document.previousElementSibling`
+- `document.nextElementSibling`
+- `document.lastElementChild`
+- `element.children` - it is their for usage in place of `element.childNodes` - for getting only all element childs.